mpjovanovich/course-notes/content/SDEV120/flowcharts.md

 A flowchart is a visual representation of a process.

-Flowchart symbols are standardized, test is not.
+Flowchart symbols are standardized, the way the text is written is not.

 ## Flowchart Symbols